sudopluto/learning-how-to-live/age-20.md

       - memorized roux algorithm
     - sort of mastered the thumb-around

-- identity:
-  - === current: ===
-    - physical:
-      - sleep / wake up times messed up, quality of sleep pretty low
-      - mostly sedentary, go to the gym sometimes
-      - okay cardio, lowish strength
-      - not playing any sport
-      - very little time spent of looks / grooming
-      - plain clothing / fashion choices (jeans and t-shirts)
-    - mental:
-      - trying to figure out what is wrong with me
-      - trying to figure out how to stop being so miserable
-      - flip flop between acting with my values, and trying to avoid pain
-      - identity feels stuck / decaying
-    - intelligence:
-      - high inate intelligence when it comes to math / logic
-      - pretty good a physics, math, and cs
-      - underdeveloped intelligence due to lack of study
-    - work ethic:
-      - basically allergic to work that isn't fun
-      - will try to avoid work if it towards something that matters
-        - self image is of failure / scrappy victory
-          - by avoiding work, I avoid the uncertanty in identity
-            - if I fail, well I didn't try anyways
-            - if I succeed, well I am naturally intelligent
-        - all to avoid the case where I work hard and fail
-          - unable to accept pain, trying to avoid it
-    - family:
-      - currently scared more than anything of disappointing parents
-        - really a complex feeling
-          - torn between fear of disappointing parents, and fear of dependence
-          - scared of following own path, not wanting to blindly follow parents
-      - realationship completely broken with dad
-      - me and sis are basically each other's theraphists
-    - social:
-      - all friends are by random
-      - once social needs are met, completely shut off from others
-      - not good at small talk / making acquitences
-    - hobbies:
-      - currently sagnating
-      - have some strong escapist hobbies
-      - quit skill based hobbies once I have to put in work to get better
-      - view social hobbies as not worth it
-  - === desired: ===
-    - physical:
-      - rock solid sleep timings / quality
-      - average cardio, average strength
-      - pick up a sport or two
-      - spend bare minimum on looks / grooming
-      - keep plain clothing / fashion, maybe add japanese comf
-    - mental:
-      - have a constantly renewing sense of values / identity
-      - be able to accept pain as part of acting with my values
-      - identity is constantly evolving / reinforced
-    - intelligence:
-      - developed intelligence in more interesting / niche topics
-      - exploration into areas outside my comfort level
-      - constantly working to develop more (both in depth and breath)
-    - work ethic:
-      - will work hard at the things they deem to be valuable
-      - constantly reevaluating what is worth their time
-      - won't be afraid to work hard towards things they care about, even if they fail
-    - family:
-      - able to have my own values that I am following
-      - basically a normal relationship with everyone
-    - social:
-      - some friends are by random, but some friends are chosen and cultivated as well
-      - decent at small talk / making acquitences
-      - stay open even if social needs are met, but spend time wisely
-    - hobbies:
-      - if having escapist hobbies, do them in moderation, not to avoid life
-      - do skill based hobbies if they are fun. when they aren't fun, quit
-        - if you feel like you could have more fun if you get better, get better
-      - have some social hobbies as well

 - beliefs
+  - loving yourself means also loving the parts of you that plain old suck:
+    - stuff that you are shamefull about
+    - stuff that brings you pain
+    - stuff that you wish just didn't exist
+    - stuff that you wish you could redo or fix
+  - if you can find it in you to love yourself, then you can start to properly love others, and recieve their love
+  - so much pain comes from reflecting on your past to create a self-image (mask), and then trying to use that mask to decide how to shape your future
+  - to try and escape this, ditch the mask and try to view self as incoherent
+  - failure hurts more than staying stuck, but you can't move fowards without trying
-  - real freedom comes from being able to the important descions based on your values, not on fears
+  - real freedom comes from being able to make descions untainted from fear of pain or attachment to past self-images
-    - values:
+    - being able to come to a descion with these thoughts in mind:
+      - the descion is my duty, and thus I must choose the best option that I have
+      - if I am uninformed of my options and I have the time, I should get informed, but that is not an excuse to offload the duty onto someone else
+      - the best option I have might cause me pain, and might fail, but it is my duty to at least try
-      - who do you want to be
+  - if you really chose the best option, the trigger to second guess should be a change in environment
-      - who do you want to support
-    - fears:
-      - fear of acting outside of self-image
-      - fear of past experience
-      - fear of acting against other's wishes (family, friends, society)
+    - the trigger to second guess shouldn't be expected pain or the doubts of other people
-  - thoughts are not a concrete representation of reality
+  - inner voice is not a concrete representation of reality, just a voice. you can choose to listen to it
-    - in order to act in accordance with you values you need to be able to:
-      - accept your current emotions and thoughts as valid, but not as the truth
-      - understand that bad emotions (pain, fear, boredom) inevitatble, but exist as part of acting in accord with your values
-      - trying to avoid / control pain cripples your ability to move forwards
-      - accepting and living with the pain allows you to move fowards
-  - life is just a game, remember to treat it like one
+  - life is just like an rpg game, remember to treat it like one once in a while
     - only seems important during play, returns to meaninglessness when play is stoped
     - it's okay just to play the game for fun, instead minmaxing and playing optimally
     - its very hard to hit a true "game over" in this day and age, so don't be too serious
     - what happened in the past is just lore, has very little impact on gameplay
-    - as long you have some element of choice, your current situation is one of many possibilities
+    - as long you have some element of choice, your path is one of many possibilities
-  - shouldn't have to try so hard to prove self-worth / make others like you
-    - things should be done / started only if these are true:
-      - you deem them to be worthy / they are a depenency of something worthy
-      - you have a rough idea of what you are getting into
+    - why would you hate the protagonist if you are the protagonist?
-    - living for others is bad because:
-      - you bad at determining what other people actually want from you
-      - living for others make you feel like a hollow shell / are wearing a mask
   - nothing beautiful can last forever
-    - instead of trying to capture it an keep it forever, just experience and cherish it
+    - instead of trying to capture it an keep it forever, just experience and cherish it till the end
-    - if you want to experience it again, then just recreate it
+    - if you want to experience it again, then just try to recreate it
   - on emotions:
     - friends (in trad. sense) are basiclly duct tape patches for negative emotions
       - rely on them to get rid of feelings of loneliness
       - rely on them for entertainment when bored
       - rely on them for validation when lacking self worth
       - rely on them for affirmation when having self doubt
       - rely on them to support your excuses instead of getting your life togeather
     - the problem, is well, there is no other (complete) solution
       - all of those emotions are part of the human condition
       - having lots of friends can't get rid of these emotions
       - introspection can't get rid of these emotions as well
     - but there is a balance of how much you rely on yourself and how much you rely on others
       - rely only on self:
         - burdened by trying to define self
       - rely only on others:
         - less and less control over identity
-    - its hard understand who you are without others, but the existence of others means pain
-    - relying on others to help you is selfish, but is necessary
-    - should be able to live your self as long as you make an honest effort in:
-      - trying to regulate your own negative emotions on your own first
-      - leaning on others only when it is necesscary
-      - being there for others in return
-    - introspection and friendship are two equal halfs, both are necessary
+    - introspection and friendship are both valuable parts of life (that hurt)
       - taking the time to get to know yourself, and yourself is needed
       - taking the risk of getting hurt to form relationships is also needed
     - but both introspection and friendship shouldn't take over your life